adamkr13/Boats-4-U/README.md

 ![New Request](/Images/PostmanNewRequest.jpg)

 - In Header, add a Key for __Authorization__.
-- For the Value, add Bearer followed by a space
+- For the Value, add Bearer followed by a space.
 - Paste the copied token after the space.
+- Send the request.

 ![Postman Authorization](/Images/PostmanAuthorization.jpg)